ShonP40/ESPRoomba/README.md

 # ESPRoomba
-Smartify your iRobot® using an ESP-01S
+Smartify your iRobot® using an ESP32-C3 running ESPHome

 # Features
-- Detailed user config file (rename `config.h.example` to `config.h`)
-- `DHCP` and `Static IP` support
-- Ability to connect to a specific router using its `BSSID` (useful on a mesh network)
-- OTA Updates
-- Communicates over MQTT
-- Ability to automatically reconnect to WiFi & MQTT
 - Ability to wake the iRobot® up from normal & deep sleep
-- Ability to command the iRobot® to start normal/spot/max cleaning / stop cleaning and go back to the dock
+- Ability to command the iRobot® to start normal/spot/max cleaning/stop cleaning and go back to the dock
-- Ability to set the iRobot®'s clock (automatically (on every restart or every 24 hours) and manually using an MQTT command) with DST support (Needs to be enabled in the config)
-- Get a detailed charging status from the iRobot (if the `DEBUG` option is set to `true`)
+- Get a detailed charging status from the iRobot
 - Ability to guess the iRobot®'s status (the [`Roomba® Open Interface (OI)`](./iRobot%20Roomba%20600%20Open%20Interface%20Spec.pdf) doesn't report cleaning status)
-- Ability to report more advanced sensors (Battery temperature & voltage, General power usage, Motor currents, the value of the Virtual Wall sensor and which button is being pressed) (if the `SENSORS` option is set to `true`)
+- Ability to report more advanced sensors (Battery temperature & voltage, General power usage and Motor currents)
-- Ability to report the full WiFi status (SSID, BSSID, Channel, RSSI and IP) (if the `WIFI_DEBUG` option is set to `true`)
-- Ability to restart the `ESP` and the `iRobot®`
-- Ability to power off the `iRobot®`
+- Ability to restart and power off the `iRobot®`
-- Can be hooked into Home Assistant using only a `Template Vacuum` configuration
+- Can be hooked into Home Assistant’s `Template Vacuum` configuration

 # Software Requirements
-- Arduino IDE
+- Home Assistant
-- MQTT Broker
+- ESPHome

 # Hardware Requirements
 - Compatible iRobot® Roomba®
 - A WiFi network
-- ESP-01S
+- ESP32-C3 Super Mini
-- FTDI Flasher
 - Buck Converter (set it to `3.3v`)
 - `2N3906` PNP Transistor